Roe River (Western Australia)

 The Roe River is a river in the Kimberley region of Western Australia.

 The headwaters of the river lie in the Princess May Ranges within the Prince Regent National Park flowing in a north westerly direction, discharging into Prince Frederick Harbour in York Sound, and then to the Indian Ocean.
 The river contains several permanent pools, including Paradise Pool where many examples of ancient indigenous art known as Bradshaw paintings are found along the cliff faces.
-Bradshaw paintings are dated at a minimum of 17,000 years before present.
+Bradshaw paintings are dated at a minimum of 17,000 years before the present.

 Tributaries include the Moran River, Garimbu Creek, Wyulda Creek, Rufous Creek and Gandjal Creek.